wybieracz/GMS-Firmware/README.md

 # Grid Management System - Device and Firmware
 ## IoT class system of electricity management based on a cloud interface
 The project involves the design and development of a device that allows remote control the power supply of the connected receiver.
 Powering the receiver on and off should be possible on demand, after a certain period of time, during designated periods.
-In addition, the device will conduct measurements of voltage and current and count the energy used.
+In addition, the device will conduct measurements of voltage and current and count the energy used (Smart Socket).
 The second part of the project is creation of a web application to manage the device and present statistics.
 Communication with the device and data storage will be possible through a configured cloud service.
 ## Device features
 * Wi-Fi connection wizzard
 * 230V/10A power supply control